Visit our website at www.sandiegorabbits.org to view news and events, and great rabbit care information.

 Contact us with questions at email@example.com

-For 20 years, SDHRS has supported our community through education about responsible rabbit care, spay/neuter, and adoption.
-We are a 501(c)(3) all-volunteer nonprofit organization, which depends on donations from our community to fund our work.
+For more than 20 years, SDHRS has supported our community through education about responsible rabbit care, spay/neuter, and adoption.
+We are a 501(c)(3) volunteer-driven nonprofit organization, which depends on donations from our community to fund our work.
 Please support our goals of rescue, adoption, and education.

 San Diego HRS rescues and generally adopts out 85-100 rabbits per year.
 Many of these rabbits had run out of time at animal shelters and were scheduled for euthanasia; others had been deemed "unadoptable" because of age, health, or disposition.
 All incoming foster rabbits are spayed/neutered.
 They receive necessary veterinary care and attention to their social needs.
 HRS foster parents spend time getting to know each rabbit and can then match him or her with an appropriate home.
 No rabbits in HRS foster care are euthanized because they have "run out of time."